Jennifer is an environmentalist from Ohio. She is passionate about advocating for the planet and wildlife through gardening and education.

 Spider Plants Are Easy to Care for and Difficult to Kill

 Spider plants often start to brown because of excess fluoride in the water.
-If this happens to yours, simply thoroughly water with distilled or filtered water (you can also use tap water that has been sitting out for 24 hours) to flush out the excess salts from the soil.
+If this happens to your plant, simply thoroughly water with distilled or filtered water (you can also use tap water that has been sitting out for 24 hours) to flush out the excess salts from the soil.

 Even if you accidentally neglect your spider plant, it is easy to bring it back to health by properly watering it, moving it somewhere with more light, and trimming off any brown leaves.